You are here

 US Federal Funding Opportunities

 Fulbright fellowships, through the U.S. State Department provides for teaching, research and study opportunities internationally for U.S. citizen students in various disciplines.
 Almost 200 countries are viable sites for placement.
-The national deadline is usually in mid-October of each, and UIC graduate students who are applying must pass through a campus evaluation first, and so must meet an internal deadline of mid-September.
-Please contact the External Fellowship Coordinator for more details.
+The national deadline is usually in mid-October of each, and UIC graduate students who are applying must pass through a campus evaluation first, and so must meet an internal UIC campus deadline of September 10, 2018.
+Graduate students and alumni from UIC's graduate programs should contact Benn Williams (firstname.lastname@example.org), their dedicated university Fulbright Program Advisor.
+(Undergraduates and undergraduate alumni should contact Kim Germain in the Office of External Fellowships.)
+See updates here.
+For a quick overview, click here.

 This is a very generious award that currently funds students at a level of $30,000 for up to three years.
 A variety of disciplines are eligible to apply, so please check out the website.
-Students apply at-large in mid-November, but the External Fellowship Coordinator has a lot of information on this award, so feel free to contact her.
+Students apply at-large in October; the Fellowships and Awards Coordinator has more information on this award.

 This is a great opportunity for students looking to enter the Foreign Service upon graduation.